Raymond James & Associates Sells 1,711 Shares of Brinker International, Inc. (NYSE:EAT)

-Raymond James & Associates decreased its stake in shares of Brinker International, Inc. (NYSE:EAT – Free Report) by 4.9% during the second quarter, according to its most recent filing with the SEC.
-The institutional investor owned 33,142 shares of the restaurant operator’s stock after selling 1,711 shares during the period.
-Raymond James & Associates owned 0.07% of Brinker International worth $1,213,000 as of its most recent SEC filing.
+Raymond James & Associates lessened its position in Brinker International, Inc. (NYSE:EAT – Free Report) by 4.9% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 33,142 shares of the restaurant operator’s stock after selling 1,711 shares during the period.
+Raymond James & Associates owned about 0.07% of Brinker International worth $1,213,000 at the end of the most recent quarter.

-Other institutional investors have also added to or reduced their stakes in the company.
-AdvisorShares Investments LLC purchased a new stake in Brinker International during the 1st quarter worth about $106,000.
-SG Americas Securities LLC raised its holdings in shares of Brinker International by 469.0% in the 1st quarter.
-SG Americas Securities LLC now owns 32,315 shares of the restaurant operator’s stock valued at $1,228,000 after acquiring an additional 26,636 shares in the last quarter.
-Wakefield Asset Management LLLP purchased a new stake in shares of Brinker International in the 1st quarter valued at about $751,000.
-Boothbay Fund Management LLC raised its holdings in shares of Brinker International by 298.3% in the 1st quarter.
-Boothbay Fund Management LLC now owns 261,204 shares of the restaurant operator’s stock valued at $9,926,000 after acquiring an additional 195,620 shares in the last quarter.
-Finally, Strengthening Families & Communities LLC raised its holdings in shares of Brinker International by 8.3% in the 1st quarter.
-Strengthening Families & Communities LLC now owns 5,674 shares of the restaurant operator’s stock valued at $216,000 after acquiring an additional 434 shares in the last quarter.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Rockefeller Capital Management L.P. bought a new stake in shares of Brinker International during the 4th quarter worth about $31,000.
+Advisors Asset Management Inc. bought a new stake in shares of Brinker International during the 1st quarter worth about $32,000.
+Advisory Services Network LLC boosted its holdings in shares of Brinker International by 276.5% during the 1st quarter.
+Advisory Services Network LLC now owns 1,600 shares of the restaurant operator’s stock worth $61,000 after buying an additional 1,175 shares during the period.
+Point72 Hong Kong Ltd bought a new stake in shares of Brinker International during the 2nd quarter worth about $71,000.
+Finally, AdvisorShares Investments LLC bought a new stake in shares of Brinker International during the 1st quarter worth about $106,000.

 Brinker International, Inc, together with its subsidiaries, engages in the ownership, development, operation, and franchising of casual dining restaurants in the United States and internationally.
 It operates and franchises Chili's Grill & Bar and Maggiano's Little Italy restaurant brands.